jenkinsci/bom/RELEASING.md

 **Notify the author of the problematic change as close as possible to the actual problem area.** Leave a comment on the original PR or commit that introduced the issue, explaining the specific problems encountered.

+Where possible, provide an example that the plugin developer can use to see the problem from within the plugin repository.
+Most plugin developers are not familiar with maintaining the plugin BOM, so they will struggle with using the plugin BOM repository to duplicate the problem.
+A plugin developer is more likely to resolve a problem when they can see it with `mvn clean verify` in their plugin repository.

 **Example:**
 ```
 Looks like these changes are causing issues with doing a BOM release this week.
 For reference: